 As a stand-alone surgery, the doctor makes two small cuts in the side of the chest, below the arm pit.

 This may help patients who:

-Do not have a clot in one of the chambers of their heart (this can be seen on an EKG).
+Do not have a clot in one of the chambers of their heart.

 Take medicine that does not help or fix their AFib.

 Have allergies or side effects to certain medicines.

 Cannot take blood thinners.

 Your provider will decide if this surgery is right for you.

 Length of Surgery